youn0808/youn0808.github.io/README.md

 2. **Create a GitHub account.** You need a GitHub account to host your resume.
 You can visit their main website [here](https://github.com/join) to create an account.

-3. **Install GitHub desktop software** You can download [here](https://desktop.github.com/).
+3. **Install GitHub desktop software.** You can download [here](https://desktop.github.com/).
 It is a tool that allows you to interact with GitHub from your desktop.

 ---